magentabusiness/magentabusiness.github.io/docs/iot-gateway/configuration.md

 ### Storage configuration

-Configs in storage subsection provides configuration for saving incoming data before it will be send to ThingsBoard platform.
+Configs in storage subsection provides configuration for saving incoming data before it will be send to IoT Hub platform.

 There are 3 variants for this section: memory or file.
 1. **Memory** storage - Received data saving to the RAM memory.